The Best Vitamins and Supplements for a Healthy Heart

 Reduces triglycerides and LDL bad cholesterol.

-Increases HDL good cholesterol.
+Increases HDL, good cholesterol.

 Regulates heart rhythm and minimizes arrhythmias.